Space Resources

 Additional Information

-Faculty from several departments at Mines are also affiliated with the program and teach courses, supervise independent and course projects, act as thesis advisors, and conduct research.
-A list of current affiliated faculty members can be found at: https://space.mines.edu/faculty/
+Adjunct teaching instructors and faculty from several departments at Mines are also affiliated with the program and teach courses, supervise independent and course projects, act as thesis advisors, and conduct research.
+A list of current adjunct and affiliated faculty members can be found at: https://space.mines.edu/faculty/

 Space Resources Program Requirements

 The interdisciplinary Space Resources program is targeted to train recent graduates, as well as professionals interested in expanding their knowledge and skills to address the opportunities and challenges in space resource exploration, extraction, and utilization.
 Space Resources touches on physical sciences, engineering, and the social science fields.
 Thus, this program engages faculty members from many academic departments at Mines.
-Graduates from the Space Resources program will be prepared to serve the growing interest of industry, government, and academia to identify, extract, process, and utilize space resources.
-Students will have a broad, multi-disciplinary understanding of the overall flow of activities in the development of space resources, a high-level exposure to the different science, engineering, economics, and business disciplines involved in each phase, and an understanding of the current state of affairs in space resources across academia, government, and the private sector.
+Graduates from the Space Resources program will be prepared to serve the growing interest of industry, government, and academia to identify, extract, process, and utilize resources beyond Earth.
+Students will have a broad, multi-disciplinary understanding of the overall flow of activities in the development of extraterrestrial resources, a high-level exposure to the different science, engineering, economics, and business disciplines involved in each phase, and an understanding of the current status in the space resources field across academia, government, and the private sector.

 The graduate program for Space Resources includes the following degree options:

-• a 30-credit Master of Science Non-Thesis (MS-NT) degree in Space Resources offered online,
+• a 31-credit Master of Science Non-Thesis (MS-NT) degree in Space Resources offered online,

 • a PhD program in Space Resources requiring a total of 72 credits of combined coursework and research, and a doctoral dissertation.
 The PhD program can be completed on campus and also online for those students approved to conduct their research remotely by their advisor and dissertation committee.